yhyakuna/katacoda-scenarios/vault-tokens/step1.md

 The output displays the **`token_duration`** left with this token in seconds.

-Wait for a few seconds and re-run the login command:
+Wait for a few seconds to let the TTL to be reached, and re-run the login command:

 ```
 vault login $(cat ttl_token.txt)